-She is one of my favourite actresses from Indian cinema, she is so expressive and in this film her eyes convey everything her lonely character is feeling.
+She is one of my favourite actresses from all of Indian cinema, she is such an expressive actress and she always manages to convey so much with her eyes alone.
+In this film her expressions convey everything that her lonely character is feeling.

-Bhupati(Sailen Mukherjee)is a newspaper journalist whose long work hours, and dedication to his job mean he ends up neglecting his young wife, Charu(Madhabi Mukherjee).
-The pair still love each other, but have become more like best friends sharing a house, than a man and wife.
+Directed and written by Satyajit Ray, Charulata(the lonely wife)is set in the scorching heat of Victorian era Calcutta.
+Bhupati(Sailen Mukherjee)is a newspaper journalist whose long work hours and dedication to his job mean he ends up neglecting his young wife, Charu(Madhabi Mukherjee).
+The pair still love each other, but they have become more like best friends sharing a house, than a loving man and wife.

 Sensing her loneliness, Bhupati invites his sister and outgoing brother-in-law, Amal(Soumitra Chatterjee)to keep her company.
 Amal shares Charu’s passion for literature and discussing reading.

-As the two spend time discussing literature and writing, they become close and enjoy spending time together.
+As the two spend time discussing literature and writing, they become very close and enjoy spending time together.
 Charu finds herself falling in love with Amal.
 Does he return her feelings?
 Will anything come of this growing love?A heartbreaking story of love that at first appears to be unrequited(truly one of the most difficult things to deal with in life), regret and enjoying life.

 Madhabi is superb in the scenes where we see Charu is falling for Amal but he is blind to her behaviour towards him.
 We see her visibly brighten when he enters a room, or when they read and write in the garden.

 My favourite scenes are the following.
 Amal pushing Charu on the garden swing.
 Bhupati crying in the carriage when he realises what has happened and that he is partly to blame.
 Amal writing the letter to Charu.
 Amal trying to explain his story to Bhupati.
 Charu and Bhupati on the beach.
 Amal’s reaction to reading Charu’s story.
 Charu reading Amal’s letter to her and the storm rushing through the house signalling the arrival of Amal(and symbolising the chaos his stay will cause in this house.)

-This one is in my top five Ray films, the other four being – The Big City, Nayak: The Hero, The Music Room and The Stranger.
+This one is in my top five Ray films.
+The other four being The Big City, Nayak: The Hero, The Music Room and The Stranger.

 Any other fans of this one?
 If you’ve never seen it, I highly recommend it.